The Sword AND The Stone (Part Ten)

 These two associates both with a powerful potential need for leverage with the United States criminal justice system, at the same time, could have combined in a way that led to the museum having their paintings stolen and transported to a secure location.
 The haul may have been a hoped for sufficient quantity of priceless art paintings to leverage the sentence of one or both individuals, as needed.
 As it turned out Khashoggi was acquitted on July 2, 1990 and thus had no need for a get out of jail free card.

-In addition to the most valuable paining taken, the Vermeer, the thieves also stole not just one Rembrandt, like Myles Connor, but three Rembrandts, plus another painting by Govert Flinck, the thieves may have believed was a Rembrandt and “another large Rembrandt painted on panel, a self-portrait of the young artist in a feathered cap, was torn from the wall but abandoned, apparently as too unwieldy.”
+In addition to the most valuable paining taken, the Vermeer, the thieves also stole not just one Rembrandt, like Myles Connor, but three Rembrandts (one an etching), plus another painting by Govert Flinck, that might well be re-attributed to Rembrandt if it were in the possession of the museum and could be re-evaluated using the latest technolgoy, which the thieves may have believed was a Rembrandt.
+“Another large Rembrandt painted on panel, a self-portrait of the young artist in a feathered cap, was torn from the wall but abandoned, apparently as too unwieldy.”

 A little over 27 years later, the Gardner Museum doubled the reward for their stolen paintings to ten million dollars.
-And it was only two weeks later that Adnan Khashoggi died, not unexpectedly, at the age 81 in London, after a long illness, Parkinson’s disease.
+And it was only two weeks later that Adnan Khashoggi died, not unexpectedly, at the age 81 in London, after a long illness, Parkinson’s disease, suggesting a possible belief on the part of investigator's of Khashoggi's inolvement.

 In contrast with traditional robbers, spies often rely upon elaborate and time consuming countermeasures when picking up or dropping off incriminating documents, as a means of minimizing the risk of getting caught.
 This unique aspect of the crime's possibly points to a culprit with a background in espionage.